 The Broad Museum TourTour

-Rich Cherry, Modern Operations, USA, Heather Hart, The Huntington, USA, Alex Capriotti, The Broad, USA, Lauren Girard, The Broad, USA
+Rich Cherry, Museum Operations, USA, Heather Hart, The Huntington, USA, Alex Capriotti, The Broad, USA, Lauren Girard, The Broad, USA

 The Broad is a new contemporary art museum built by philanthropists Eli and Edythe Broad on Grand Avenue in downtown Los Angeles.
 The museum, which is designed by Diller Scofidio + Renfro, opened to the public September 20th 2015.
 The museum is home to the nearly 2,000 works of art in the Broad collection which is among the most prominent holdings of postwar and contemporary art worldwide.
 With its innovative “veil-and-vault” concept, the 120,000-square-foot, $140 million building features two floors of gallery space to showcase the Broad collection and is also the headquarters of The Broad Art Foundation’s worldwide lending library.